-- 1. Navigate to WAN > Networking Rules. - 2.
+- 1. Navigate to WAN->Networking Rules. - 2.
 Select Accessing Blocking, Accessing Granting, or Portforwarding in the rule dropdown and click Add New Networking Rule. - 3.
 Enter a descriptive name for the rule. - 4.
 Set the desired traffic direction in the Direction field to allow/deny access or to port forward on. - 5.
 Configure the remaining fields and click Save.
-See Networking Rules on page 64 for more information about the specific configuration fields for each rule type.
+See Appendix A.2 Networking Rules for more information about the specific configuration fields for each rule type.

-Note: Both Access Blocking and Access Granting rules may be created to implement very specific access policies.
+Note: both Access Blocking and Access Granting rules may be created to implement very specific access policies.
 Multiple rules of each type may also be created.